 Newly single and still feeling the longing, overbearing loss that comes from the devastating effects of a traumatic breakup?
 It can be like a mourning period – someone you were once so close too is now like a stranger.
 Forgetting about them is a challenge that most take months to achieve.
 You can hide your ex on all of your social media, but it can sometimes be a bit tougher to erase them from your thoughts.
 Eternal Sunshine of the Spotless Mind might have been a good premise, but it isn’t a particularly realistic one.

 To help you out, here are 15 depressing songs that will not help you get over your ex.
-We advise you avoid them after a breakup at all cost – so block them from your Spotify, before it’s too late.
+We advise you to avoid them after a breakup at all costs – so block them from your Spotify, before it’s too late.

 1. Al Green – Let’s Stay Together

 Key ‘I’m never getting over this’ lyric: Why some people break up… I just can’t see you’d never do that to me.

 No, Al, we are not staying together.
 We are past that stage, over it, and would rather not be reminded of it so you are getting deleted from any sort of playlist I have in the future.
 Thanks for the advice… but no, thanks.
 Bye!

 Key ‘I’m never getting over this’ lyric: I hate you so much right now, I hate you so much right now.
 Aaaaahhh.

 Even the biggest yoga-obsessed zen-head would struggle to not join in with this anthem of absolute chaos and hate towards the fool who treated you terribly.
 Go for it – scream, throw a tantrum but make sure it isn’t in public.
 Don’t let your ex know that you’re that bothered about it.